massquantity/LibRecommender/doc/user_guide.md

 1. Save the model, then load it to make some predictions and recommendations.
 2. Save the model, then load it to retrain the model when we get some new data.

-The `save/load` API mainly deal with the first one, and the retrain problem is quite different, which will be covered in the [model retrain part](#model-retrain).
+The `save/load` API mainly deal with the first one, and the retraining problem is quite different, which will be covered in the [model retrain part](#model-retrain).
 When making predictions and recommendations, it may be unnecessary to save all the model variables.
 So one can pass `inference_only=True` to only save the essential model part.

 After loading the model, one can also evaluate the model directly, see [save_load_example.py](https://github.com/massquantity/LibRecommender/blob/master/examples/save_load_example.py) for typical usages.